hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Types</summary>

 - Default VPC:
-	- It is created by default in every region for each new AWS account (to make easy the onboarding process)
+	- It's created by default in every region for each new AWS account (to make easy the onboarding process)
-	- It is required for some services:
+	- It's required for some services:
 	 	- Historically some services failed if the default VPC didn't exist
 	 	- It was initially not something we could create, but we could delete it
 	 	- So if we delete, we could run into problems where certain services wouldn't launch,
 	 	- We needed to create a ticket to get it recreated on our behalf
-	 	- It is used as a default for most
+	 	- It's used as a default for most
 	- Its initial state is as follow:
 	 	- CIDR: default 172.31.0.0/16 (65,000 IP addresses)
 	 	- Subnet: 1 "/20" public subnet by AZ